Segmented Operations using Matrix Multiplications: Introduction

-In summary, our main contributions are the following: \begin{enumerate} \item The MMV-RAM model of computation is proposed as an extension of the Vector-RAM model that contains both matrix multiplication and vector computing units, targeting matrix multiplication / AI accelerators.
-We provide a detailed analysis of the model, carefully balancing the power of the two units by exploiting the classic parity lower bound from circuit complexity. \item In the MMV-RAM model, we design an $\OO(\log_s(n))$-depth segmented scan algorithm (\Cref{alg:segmscan}) and analyze two fundamental applications, namely, element-wise vector multiplication and matrix multiplication.
-Our analysis indicates that by exploiting the \ac{MMU}, we can achieve a provable theoretical speedup, compared to \textit{any} MMV-RAM algorithm that uses only vector instructions. \item Furthermore, we design multi-core speculative algorithms for segmented scan/sum, (Algorithms~\ref{alg:scd} and~\ref{alg:sscr}), as straightforward compositions of a few fundamental parallel primitives, applying speculation over the full input range.
-These algorithms are implemented on the Ascend 910B AI accelerator, which features matrix multiplication and vector processing cores.
-By leveraging speculative execution and effectively utilizing the matrix cores, we achieve substantial performance gains compared to vector-only baselines. \end{enumerate}
+where $B$ is the number of bits-per-element.
+In contrast, any algorithm that uses only vector operations and executes work that scales polynomially in $n$ requires $\Omega\left( \frac{\log(n)}{\log(\log(n))}\right)$ steps. \end{theorem} As direct applications, we extend these results for higher level algorithms, using segmented operations as subroutines.
+The first example is the element-wise multiplication of two vectors with integer elements.
+It is well-known that integer multiplication is not in AC[0], since parity reduces to it.
+As such, this operation cannot be directly implemented on the \ac{VCU} as a primitive instruction.
+But it can be efficiently implemented by exploiting both the \ac{MMU} and \ac{VCU} using segmented operations.
+Ultimately, we also discuss algorithms for the product of two matrices, and well as the product between a sparse matrix and a dense vector (SpMV).
+For all these applications we report theoretical speed-ups similar to those of Theorem \ref{theorem:scd_sscr_complexity_mmvram_informal}.
+Our contributions are summarized as follows: \begin{enumerate} \item The MMV-RAM model of computation is proposed as an extension of the Vector-RAM model, that contains both matrix and vector processing units, targeting matrix multiplication / AI accelerators.
+We analyze the model in detail, balancing the power of the two units by exploiting lower bounds from circuit complexity. \item In MMV-RAM, we design $\OO(\log_s(n))$-depth algorithms for segmented operations (Algs.\@ \ref{alg:scd}, \ref{alg:sscr}).
+We prove that by exploiting the \ac{MMU} and using speculative operations, we can achieve theoretical speed-ups compared to \textit{any} MMV-RAM algorithm that uses only vector instructions.
+We extend these results to other applications, notably, matrix product and sparse matrix-dense vector multiplication (SpMV). \item Furthermore, we implement and experimentally evaluate our algorithms on the Ascend 910B AI accelerator, which features both matrix multiplication and vector processing cores.
+By leveraging speculative execution and effectively utilizing the matrix cores, we report substantial performance gains for segmented scan compared to vector-only baselines. \end{enumerate}